-"My medicine cures baldness and helps you grow more hair and makes you smarter and also makes you have more children and also makes women (or men) laikim yu tumas.
-It only costs K50 a bottle - I only have three bottles left so don't miss out.
+"My medicine cures baldness and makes you smarter and makes you have more children and helps with birth control and makes women (or men) laikim yu tumas.
+It only costs K50 a bottle.
+I only have three bottles left so don't miss out.
 Brata bilong mi em i wanpela dokta boi olsem na em i tok pinis em i trupela marasin.
 I can sell it for thousands of kina each bottle tasol mi sori long yupela so I want to give you first chance".